openFuelCell2/openFuelCell2/README.md

 ## How to use

 The code is compiled with the OpenFOAM libraries, either [ORG](https://openfoam.org/) or [COM](https://www.openfoam.com/) versions.
 The default branch is compatable with the COM version, while the other branches are also provided for different OpenFOAM environments.
 The available environments will include: OpenFOAM-v2012, OpenFOAM-v2106, OpenFOAM-v2306, OpenFOAM-v6, OpenFOAM-v8.
-Note: the main branch is only compatible with OpenFOAM-v2306, while the others are under preparation.
+Note: this branch is only compatible with OpenFOAM-10, while the others can be found from different branches.

 ```bash
 # Download the source code